Nursing Student Clinical Placement

 All documentation in the electronic health record is completed in MiChart.
 Access to MiChart is granted upon successful completion of all required eLearning, associated quizzes, or classroom content if applicable.
 It is the responsibility of the instructor to ensure that students are adequately prepared to meet clinical expectations prior to arrival to the unit.
 If you are uncertain of any requirements, training, or new initiative expectations for your students, please contact Clinical Placement or the unit representative.
 Instructors are responsible for the following:

-PRIOR TO STUDENTS' CLINICAL START DATE
+PRIOR TO CLINICAL START DATE

 • Process and assist only the Non-UM students with their MCard ID's and Parking Tag.